 – Transmission using the upper frequency portion of these channels is limited to coast stations.

 – If permitted by administrations and specified by national regulations, the upper frequency portion of these channels may be used by ship stations for transmission.
-All precautions should be taken to avoid harmful interference to channels AIS 1, AIS 2, 2027* and 2028*.
-(WRC-15)
+All precautions should be taken to avoid harmful interference to channels AIS 1, AIS 2, ASM 1 and ASM 2.
+(WRC-19)”

-* From 1 January 2019, channel 2027 will be designated ASM 1 and channel 2028 will be designated ASM 2.”

 Comment to footnote m):

 Channels marked with footnote m) may be used in connection with the public switched telephone network (PSTN).
 Concerned is analogue voice telephony.
 To split duplex channels for simplex use maybe an advantage for port operations services and ship movement services because ships stations can follow the entire communication, in case of duplex operation only the coast station could be listened by ships.
-However this does not provide two two-way simplex channels because the “upper leg” may not be used on ships.
+However, this does not provide two two-way simplex channels because the “upper leg” may not be used on ships.
 The simplex use of channels will increase congestion.

 Decision on implementation of Footnote m):